Overview on Indonesian Forestry

 - Community capacity building.

-- Providing legal access to communities in managing state forest, through schemes called: Community Forest (HKm), Village Forest, Private Forest, and People’s Timber Estate
+- Providing legal access to communities in managing state forest, through some schemes called: Community Forestry, Village Forest, Private Forest, People's Plantation Forest.

-- Providing scheme of low interest loan for the development of Community Forest, Village Forest, Private Forest and People’s Timber Estate
+- Providing scheme of low interest loan for the development of Community Forestry, Village Forest, Private Forest, People's Plantation Forest.

 - Development of partnerships between forest farmers and forest product based industries.